zhutoutoutousan/A-study-note-as-a-beginner/study/language/roadmap.md

 ## Russian
 - I love some russian songs back in the 1940s
 - I once loved Владимир Тостои
-- I am interested the **incident** that happend in the 1990s
+- I am interested the **incident** that happend in the 1990
+- I enjoy killing my time on lingodeer learning this language when commuting
 ## Spanish
-- No, no interest at all, except for some big boobs
+- No, no interest at all, except for some big boob
+- I enjoy killing my time on lingodeer learning this language when commuting
 ## Italian
-- Most of the opera repertoire I've been practicing are in Italian, of course, it is important
+- Most of the opera repertoires I've been practicing are in Italian, of course, it is important
+- I enjoy killing my time on lingodeer learning this language when commuting
 ## Japanese
-- I just want to know what they are talking about in Japanese pornos.
+- I just want to know what they are talking about in Japanese pornos
+- I enjoy killing my time on lingodeer learning this language when commuting
 ## Korean
-- I just want to know what they are singing in Kpop MVs.
+- I just want to know what they are singing in Kpop MVs
+- I enjoy killing my time on lingodeer learning this language when commuting
 ## Arabic
 - It looks sexy
 ## Greek